kaustubh003/javaee-prac-files/README.md

 # javaee-prac-files
-Some practice files made by me for practing J2EE
+Some practice files made by me for practising J2EE